Srdjan Jovanovic Weiss

 Srdjan Jovanovic Weiss (Subotica 1967 - Novi Sad 2022) was a Harvard educated research architect from Serbia, artist and theorist living and working from New York and Berlin.
 He was an Ex-Head of Research of Herzog & de Meuron Architects, co-founder of School of Missing Studies for spatial research and founder of NAO.NYC for spatial design at all scales needed, based in New York.

 Jovanovic Weiss was born in Subotica and lived in Novi Sad and Belgrade until 1995 completing his degree in architecture and engineering.
 His previous degree was at Advanced Mathematics at Gymnasium Jovanovic Jovanovic-Zmaj in Novi Sad in 1986.
 After Belgrade experience he moved to the United States for graduate studies at Harvard University on 1995.
 After two years at Harvard studying with Richard Gluckman, Jane Wernick, Jacques Herzog, Pierre de Meuron, Adriaan Geuze and Rem Koolhaas Jovanovic Weiss moved to New York where he started practicing architecture with Richard Gluckman and Robert Wilson.
-In 1998 he won the Second Prize in the 2G Competition to expand Mies van der Rohe's Barcelona Pavilion in Barcelona and soon after opened an independent architectural practice called Normal Group for Architecture together with Swiss architect and writer Sabine von Fischer in New York City.
+He opened an independent architectural practice called Normal Group for Architecture together with Swiss architect and writer Sabine von Fischer in New York City, and together they won the Second Prize in the 1998 2G Competition to expand Mies van der Rohe's Barcelona Pavilion.
 Von Fischer later founded Architecture Agency.
 Their collaboration lasted until 2003 when Jovanovic Weiss founded NAO.NYC (Normal Architecture Office), a collaborative studio for design of architecture, cities and exhibitions based in New York.
 He also co-founded SMS (School of Missing Studies), international art & architecture group for studying cities marked or undergoing abrupt transition.

 His writing using epistemology as method started with articles for Akcelerator magazine, then as thesis for Harvard Project on the City.
 He became contributing editor of Cabinet Magazine - Quarterly of Art and Culture as of 2000 and its first issue.
 Finally he defended his long time research on Balkanization at Goldsmiths College Centre for Research Architecture.

 Jovanovic Weiss's theoretical work is mostly known for analysis of Balkan cities in the aftermath of war and crisis in former Yugoslavia during 1990s.
 He coined the term Turbo Architecture and contributed to understanding the geo-political process termed Balkanization and its defining effects on newly emerging capital cities after the fall of Yugoslavia.
 Jovanovic Weiss defines Balkanization as a bottom-up geo-political process that new capital cities of new countries go through to assert their own urban distinction and character among competing new capital cities and against hegemonic forces of globalization.